github/opensource.guide/_articles/how-to-contribute.md

 ### 😭 You don't get a response.

-Hopefully you checked the project for signs of activity before making a contribution.
+Hopefully you [checked the project for signs of activity](#a-checklist-before-you-contribute) before making a contribution.
 Even on an active project, however, it's possible that your contribution won't get a response.

 If you haven't gotten a response in over a week, it's fair to politely respond in that same thread, asking someone for a review.
-If you know the name of the right person to review your contribution, you can @-mention them in that thread. **Don't** reach out to that person privately; remember that public communication is vital to open source projects.
+If you know the name of the right person to review your contribution, you can @-mention them in that thread.

+**Don't** reach out to that person privately; remember that public communication is vital to open source projects.

 If you make a polite bump and still nobody responds, it's possible that nobody will respond, ever.
 It's not a great feeling, but don't let that discourage you.
-It's happened to everyone, and there are many reasons why you didn't get a response, including personal circumstances that may be out of your control.
+It's happened to everyone!
+There are many possible reasons why you didn't get a response, including personal circumstances that may be out of your control.
 Try to find another project or way to contribute.
 If anything, this is a good reason not to invest too much time in making a contribution before other community members are engaged and responsive.

 ### 🚧 Someone requests changes to your contribution.